 Health Conditions Related to Genetic Changes

-The e4 version of the APOE gene increases an individual's risk for developing late-onset Alzheimer disease.
-Alzheimer disease is a degenerative disease of the brain that causes dementia, which is a gradual loss of memory, judgment, and ability to function.
+The e4 version of the APOE gene increases an individual's risk for developing late-onset Alzheimer's disease.
+Alzheimer's disease is a degenerative disease of the brain that causes dementia, which is a gradual loss of memory, judgment, and ability to function.
 The late-onset form of the condition occurs in people older than age 65.
 People who inherit one copy of the APOE e4 allele have an increased chance of developing the disease; those who inherit two copies of the allele are at even greater risk.
-The APOE e4 allele may also be associated with an earlier onset of memory loss and other symptoms compared to individuals with Alzheimer disease who do not have this allele.
+The APOE e4 allele may also be associated with an earlier onset of memory loss and other symptoms compared to individuals with Alzheimer's disease who do not have this allele.

 Age-related hearing loss

 MedlinePlus Genetics provides information about Age-related hearing lossMore About This Health Condition